Solved Problem on Cauchy-Riemann Equations

 advertisement

-Condition 1: The function w is continuous everywhere in the complex plane.
+Condition 1: The function w, given in the problem, is continuous everywhere in the complex plane.

 The Cauchy-Riemann Equations are given by